Hockey Night in Canada: 2016–present

 In June 2016, Rogers announced that George Stroumboulopoulos was leaving Sportsnet.
 Ron MacLean was reinstated as the studio host of Hockey Night's early game, in addition to his on-location role on Hometown Hockey.
 David Amber was the late-game studio host.

-Bob Cole retired in April 2019, and Don Cherry was fired after a November 9 incident during his "Coach's Corner" segment in which he said that eastern Canada's urban young were being disrespectful for not wearing poppies on Remembrance Day: "You people ... you love our way of life, you love our milk and honey, at least you can pay a couple bucks for a poppy or something like that.
-These guys paid for your way of life that you enjoy in Canada, these guys paid the biggest price."
+Bob Cole retired in April 2019, and Don Cherry was fired after a November 9 incident during his "Coach's Corner" for comments that suggested Canadian immigrants benefit from the sacrifices of veterans but do not wear Remembrance poppies.

 On June 5, 2020, Sportsnet announced that it had hired TSN commentator and former Hockey Night in Canada broadcaster Chris Cuthbert.
 Jim Hughson retired before the 2021–22 season.
 Hockey Night features, until 2019, included the "Coach's Corner" segment during the first intermission of the first game.